-^ Measured from the time that the local authority received notification to the time that service personnel confirm

-^{^^}Measured from the time that the local authority received notification to the time that service personnel confirm resolution of the fault or interruption.

-The total number of conconnections (2640) nplaints received by Cound cil in a year for: (Total number of Drinking water clarity Target: ≤ 20 per 1000 connections Result: 3.4 Previous year • Total number of annual complaints was 9.
-Result: Achieved Drinking water taste Target: ≤ 5 per 1000 connections Result: 0.8 Previous year • Total number of annual complaints was 2.
-Ma musidasta Result: Achieved We provide water that is wholesome and is reliably supplied.
-The measure indicates customers and Drinking water odour Target: ≤ 5 per 1000 connections Result: 0.4 Previous year • Total number of annual complaints was 1. community satisfaction with Result: Achieved the quality of the water.
-Drinking water pressure flow Target: ≤ 15 per 1000 connections Result: 1.9 • Total number of annual complaints was 5.
-Previous year Result: Achieved Continuity of supply Target: ≤15 per 1000 connections Result: 7.9 Previous year Result: Achieved • Total number of annual complaints was 21.
+YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED The median attendance time, in working days, for non- urgent call-outs, from the time that we received notification to the time that our service personnel reach the site.
+Target ≤ 660 minutes (11 hrs) Result: 21hrs 35mins Previous year Result: Achieved • Working to reduce this reporting issue caused by manual reporting processes resulting in inaccurate data.
+Devices to be introduced to contractors to help address this.
+The median resolution time, in working days, of non-urgent call- outs, from the time we received notification to the time that our service personnel confirm the fault or interruption has been resolved.
+Target: ≤ 96 hours (4 days) Result: 27hrs 31mins Previous year Result: Achieved • This is the median resolution time by our contractors for completing service requests callouts. notification is receive ^ Measured from the resolution of the faul ed on the weekend or public h e time that the local authority t or interruption. ne time that the local authorit noliday the timeframes v received notification t start i to the Friday, excluding public holidays.
+If from the next working day. time that service personnel confirm time that service personnel confirm The total number of com connections (2640) plaints received by Cound il in a year for: (Total number of Drinking water clarity Target: ≤ 20 per 1000 connections Result: 3.4 Previous year Total number of annual complaints was 9.
+Drinking water taste Result: Achieved Target: ≤ 5 per 1000 connections Result: 0.8 Previous year Result: Achieved 0 Total number of annual complaints was 2.
+We provide water that is wholesome and is reliably supplied.
+The measure indicates customers and Drinking water odour Target: ≤ 5 per 1000 connections Result: 0.4 Previous year Result: Achieved 0 Total number of annual complaints was 1. community satisfaction with the quality of the water.
+Drinking water pressure flow Target: ≤ 15 per 1000 connections Result: 1.9 Previous year Result: Achieved 0 Total number of annual complaints was 5.
+Continuity of supply Target: ≤15 per 1000 connections Result: 7.9 Previous year Result: Achieved 0 Total number of annual complaints was 21.
 Council's response to any of these issues.
-Target: New measure ≤20 per 1000 connections Result: 0.75 • Total number of annual complaints was 2.
-Previous year Result: Achieved resolution of the fault or interruption.
+Target: New measure ≤20 per 1000 connections Result: 0.75 Previous year Result: Achieved 0 Total number of annual complaints was 2.

 YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED We provide efficient management of demand for water for our community.
 The average consumption of drinking water per Waitomo District resident, per day.
-Target: ≤ 400 litres per person per day Result: 470 litres /day Previous year Result: Achieved High consumption of water in Piopio due to high unaccounted water loss.
+Target: ≤ 400 litres per person per day Result: 470 litres /day Previous year Result: Achieved 0 High consumption of water in Piopio due to high unaccounted water loss.
 A comprehensive leak detection programme is planned for 2023/24 FY.